-To change the image size by dragging the slider on the properties palette: Drag the slider on the properties palette to the right to increase the image size, or to the left to decrease the size.
+• To change the image size by dragging the slider on the Properties panel:

+Drag the slider on the properties panel to the right to increase the image size, or to the left to decrease the size.
 A dotted line rectangle increases or decreases proportionally as you drag and the size of the image is displayed in a ScreenTip.